How much will my money grow?

 3. Compare another path

-Use the comparison scenario to test questions like weekly vs monthly investing, or starting now vs later.
+Use Scenario 2 to test questions like weekly vs monthly investing, or starting now vs later.

 What compound interest means